CG-F15-20-Rutgers/UnityProjects/BAssignments/B1/readme.txt

 Extra Credit Attempts:
+1. We've integrated the 3 scenes (all 3 parts) into one single demo with a game menu allowing users to navigate between part 1, 2, and 3.

 Answers to Questions:
 8. When carving is used, the area taken up by the obstacle will be removed (carved out) of the